AdriMil/OfficeAssistant/README.md

 # Office Assistant

+First project to gain skills in Python, git, project management and as well answer to my need.
+Code is not perfectly optimized.
+Some refacto code session need to be performed.
+I did not spend time on User Interface, i like minimalist aspect.

 ## Tab1-PdfCreator

 ### Goal
-Merge your pictures to create 1 pdf file without load them on internet, all operations are performed localy, without internet.
+Merge your pictures to create 1 pdf file without load them on internet, all operations are performed localy.
 Your data are protected.
 Compatible pictures formats are PNG, JPG and HEIC (iphone pictures)

 ### Application exemple
 You scanned 15 invoices and you want gather them in 1 files.
 In few clicks load all your scanned pictures, modify pictures order and create a pdf !

 ### Notes
-- Differents picutures formats can be added at the same time.
+- Differents pictures formats can be added at the same time.
 - Order of loaded pictures can be easily modify thanks Up and Down arrows.
 - Loaded pictures can be delete one by one using the bottom Trash button.
 - Loaded pictures can be delete in 1 clic with Trash button.